oasci/pitt-biosc1630-2023f/book/assignments/assignment-02.md

 ## Instructions

-In this assignment, your task is to identify and select **three distinct scientific articles**.
+In this assignment, your task is to identify and select **two distinct scientific articles**.
 One of these articles will be the primary focal point for your upcoming literature review and presentation.
 Each of your proposed articles need to meet the following criteria: